INVESTING IN NORTH CAROLINA’S FAMILIES & FUTURE

 N.C.
 Families First believes in making North Carolina the greatest state in the nation to live, work and raise a family.
 Our state had so much going for it that for decades thousands of new families moved to North Carolina every year.
 Unfortunately, North Carolina’s family-friendly reputation has taken a hit and over the last few years state lawmakers have made the task of raising a family demonstrably more difficult.

 Today, North Carolinians are working more and making less while facing rising taxes and a shrinking commitment to public education at all levels.
-Meanwhile, politicians in state government are more concerned with giving all the breaks to the wealthy and big corporations and taking tax breaks away from average families.
+Meanwhile, politicians in state government are more concerned with protecting polluters, the wealthy and big corporations rather than protect average families.

 If that wasn’t enough, North Carolina state lawmakers and Gov. Pat McCrory made clear that North Carolina wouldn’t welcome all types of families.
 HB2 legalizes discrimination against the LGBT community.
 NC Families First recognizes that North Carolina must be open and welcoming to all people.
 Discrimination of any kind is bad for business and bad for families.

 Politicians choose to listen to those at the top and ignore families who can’t afford their own lobbyists.
 Raising a family requires a commitment, not just from parents, but from the community.
 It’s time for North Carolina to put families first.

 When parents think about where the best place is to raise their family, schools are always at the top of the list.
 North Carolina must recommit to public education from Pre-K to K-12 to post-secondary education.
 Funding for public schools has dropped.

 North Carolina ranks 46th in the nation in per pupil funding.
 Teachers are leaving North Carolina classrooms in record numbers.
 Our commitment to Pre-K has diminished and our world-class university and community college systems have lost some luster.